Canine transmissible venereal tumor: Pathology

 Canine transmissible venereal tumors are histiocytic tumors that may be transmitted among dogs through coitus, licking, biting and sniffing tumor affected areas.
 The concept that the tumor is naturally transmissible as an allograft came from three important observations.
 First, CTVTs can only be experimentally induced by transplanting living tumor cells, and not by killed cells or cell filtrates.
 Second, the tumor karyotype is aneuploid but has characteristic marker chromosomes in all tumors collected in different geographic regions.
-Third, a long interspersed nuclear element (LINE-1) insertion near c-myc has been found in all tumors examined so far and can be used as a diagnostic marker to confirm that a tumor is a CTVT.
+Third, a long interspersed nuclear element (LINE-1) insertion near the c-myc gene has been found in all tumors examined so far and can be used as a diagnostic marker to confirm that a tumor is a CTVT.

 Canine transmissible venereal tumors are most commonly seen in sexually active dogs in tropical, subtropical and temperate climates where there are large populations of stray dogs, but little is known about the details of transmission.
 The disease is spread when dogs mate, and can even be transmitted to other canine species, such as foxes and coyotes.
 Spontaneous regression of the tumor can occur, probably due to a response from the immune system.
 CTVT undergoes a predictable cycle: an initial growth phase of four to six months (P phase), a stable phase, and a regression phase (R phase), although not all CTVTs will regress.
 The tumor does not often metastasize (occurring in about less than 5 percent of cases), except in puppies and immunocompromised dogs.
 Metastasis occurs to regional lymph nodes, but can also be seen in the skin, brain, eye, liver, spleen, testicle, rectum and muscle.
 A biopsy is necessary for diagnosis.

 The success of this single cell lineage, believed to be the longest continually propagated cell lineage in the world, can be attributed to the tumor's mode of transmission in a specific host system.
 Although direct contact is generally not a highly efficient mode of transfer, CTVTs take advantage of the popular sire effect of domestic dogs.
 A single male can produce dozens of litters over his lifetime, allowing the tumor to affect many more females than it could if a monogamous species were the host.
 Understanding the epidemiology of CTVTs could provide insights for populations that may experience CTVT exposure and information about disease prevalence.